 Most companies today automatically scan your resume with an ATS (Applicant Tracking System) and you need to ensure your resume is optimized for these scans.

 Including keywords throughout your resume is the best way to do that.
-Look at the job description to see what skills the position requires and include them in a core competencies section.
+Look at the job description to see what skills the position requires and include them in a core competencies section of your resume.

 Keyword optimizing your resume is crucial for getting past these ATS systems.